Tyson Foods opens up onsite COVID-19 vaccinations to employees' families

-CHICAGO (Reuters) - Tyson Foods Inc said on Tuesday that U.S. employees’ family members will be able to receive COVID-19 vaccines at all future vaccination events the company holds, a sign of increasing supplies and expanded eligibility for shots in the general public.
+Tyson Foods Inc (TSN.N) said on Tuesday that U.S. employees' family members will be able to receive COVID-19 vaccines at all future vaccination events the company holds, a sign of increasing supplies and expanded eligibility for shots in the general public.

 Vaccine supplies and efficiency in getting shots into arms have increased in the race to get more people inoculated as more contagious virus variants circulate.